 Science, technology, engineering and math — more commonly referred to as STEM — play a huge role in many of today’s career paths, which means that exposing our kids to STEM is more important than ever.

-“The Robotics Collaboration and Innovation Center was established in 2019 as a non-profit organization with a mission to provide STEM opportunities focused on automation and robotics for youth throughout Macomb County,” says Vicky Rowinski, Director of Macomb County Planning and Economic Development and Board Vice President for the Robotics Collaboration and Innovation Center.
+“MARZ was established in 2019 as a non-profit organization with a mission to provide STEM opportunities focused on automation and robotics for youth throughout Macomb County,” says Vicky Rowinski, Director of Macomb County Planning and Economic Development and Board Vice President for MARZ.

-“Working in collaboration with education and industry partners, the Robotics Collaboration and Innovation Center — now doing business as MARZ which stands for Macomb Automation and Robotic Zone — provides opportunities for industry professionals to mentor and meet students interested in robotics.
+“Working in collaboration with education and industry partners, MARZ provides opportunities for industry professionals to mentor and meet students interested in robotics.
 We are a connection point between students who want to tinker and play, and a community of professional adults who want to give back and mentor.”

 And robotics is big in Macomb County with more than 36 local high school teams set to compete at the FIRST of Michigan (FIM) Robotics District Competition.

-This competition is to be held April 1-2, 2022, at the Macomb Community College Sports and Expo Center, and pits each team’s robots against one another.
+This competition is to be held March 31-April 1, 2023, at the Macomb Community College Sports and Expo Center, and pits each team’s robots against one another.

 “During the season, which opened up in January, high school teams design and build full-size robots that compete at various events throughout the state,” Rowinski explains.
 “Teams that excel (in this competition) move on to the FIM State Competition and even have an opportunity to compete at the FIRST World Competition, hosted in Houston, Texas, which brings in high school teams from all over the world to compete with their robots.”